dotnet/csharplang/proposals/roles.md

 TODO

-## C. Roles and extensions that implement interfaces
+## Phase C. Roles and extensions that implement interfaces